Daebug/SalesOracle/README.md

 - **User Authentication**: Personalized prediction history
 - **API Integration**: RESTful API for third-party integrations
 - **Industry-specific Models**: Tailored predictions for different business sectors

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 📞 Support

-For questions, suggestions, or issues, please visit the Contact page within the application or create an issue in the repository.

----

-*Built with ❤️ using Django, scikit-learn, and modern web technologies.*